Bloggbild för: Ultimate Guide to Rosacea

 To hide the red, you can use green.
 Why green?

-Green is the opposite of red on the color wheel.
+Green is the opposite of red in the color spectrum.
 So when you apply green over red on lighter skin tones, it neutralizes the redness.

-If you have olive-toned skin, it's a bit trickier, you'll have to experiment.
+If you have olive-toned skin, it's a bit trickier - you'll need to experiment.

-For darker skin tones, apricot and orange usually work best to neutralize purple and dark brown discoloration that darker-skinned people experience.
+For darker skin tones, apricot and orange usually work best to neutralize purple and dark brown discolorations that darker-skinned people experience.

-Hiro Space Balms Concealers are organic and vegan-friendly.
-Apply the concealer to red areas that need to be evened out to match your own skin tone.
+• There are organic and vegan-friendly concealers available.
+Apply the concealer to red areas that need to be evened out to match your skin tone.

-HIRO mineral powders cover very well and provide sun protection which is important for rosacea.
+• HIRO mineral powders provide excellent coverage and sun protection which is important for rosacea.
 They contain 100% pure minerals and provide flawless coverage that lasts all day.
-Do not clog pores.
+Don't clog pores.

-100% Pure's Fruit Pigmented foundation powders are more like a mix between pressed powder and a lighter foundation.
+• 100% Pure Fruit Pigmented foundation powders are more like a mix between pressed powder and a lighter foundation.
 They provide medium coverage, matte finish and are completely natural.
-They do not clog pores.
+They don't clog pores.

 Lipstick